JoshBeveridge/clone-framework/README.md

 ## 2.4.0

+### 2.4.6
+- fixes a bug with dialogs and the use of `:scope` in Internet Explorer 11

 ### 2.4.5
 - fixes line height of buttons in menus
 - adds support for containers on menus (the `data-c-container` attribute can be used on data-c-menu elements and will style the nested `ul` accordingly)